The English Seaside

 How many people are involved?

-This workshop is strictly limited to a maximum of 6 participants.
+This workshop is strictly limited to a maximum of 6 participants (or fewer, depending on the Government’s current Covid-19 requirements).

-The workshop will be held in Blackpool over the weekend of 16-17-18 April 2021.
-The project will then continue until March 2022, when participants should aim to produce their book.
+The workshop will be held in Blackpool over the weekend of 2-3-4 July 2021.
+The project will then continue until summer 2022, when participants should aim to produce their book.

 The cost for participation in the project is £625.